 - Sweatband: Also prominent in ball caps and other outdoor styles, this moisture-wicking, sweat-absorbing band lines the interior to help you stay dry.
 At the same time, it further ensures that the hat’s primary material doesn’t absorb the oils from your body, plus any hair and skin care products you’re using, preventing long-term stain formation.

-- Liner: Especially for winter hats, a full interior liner offers an extra layer against the cold, all while also offering a degree of stain protection.
+- Liner: Especially for winter, these types of hats for men have a full interior liner that offers an extra layer against the cold, all while also offering a degree of stain protection.

 Men’s Dress Hats